 Initially, the 100% equity of the Company was held by Motherson Lease Solution Limited, the wholly owned subsidiary of Motherson Auto Limited.
-W.e.f 27th March 2019, the 100% equity of the Company has been transferred to Samvardhana Motherson International Limited(SAMIL) and on 13th April 2019 a Joint Venture agreement executed between Hamakyorex Co.
+W.e.f March 27, 2019, the 100% equity of the Company has been transferred to Samvardhana Motherson International Limited(SAMIL) and on April 13, 2019 a Joint Venture agreement was executed between Hamakyorex Co.
 Limited and SAMIL through Samvardhana Motherson Global Carriers Limited("SMGCL").
 Now SMGCL & Hamakyorex Co.
 Limited, Japan hold 50% each in SAMRX.

-The financial statements were authorised for issue in accordance with a resolution of the Board of directors on May 20, 2023
+The financial statements were authorised for issue in accordance with a resolution of the Board of directors on May 13, 2024.

-2.1 Significant accounting policies
+2.1 Material accounting policies